mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 Once completed, we use the `value_and_grad` interface to obtain the differentiation function for computing the gradient.

 Since Cell is used to encapsulate the neural network model and the model parameters are internal properties of Cell, we do not need to use `grad_position` to specify the derivation of the function inputs at this point, so we configure it as `None`.
-To derive the model parameters, we use the `weights` parameter and use the `model.trainable_params()` method to retrieve the parameters from the Cell that can be derived.
+When derive the model parameters, we use the `weights` parameter and use the `model.trainable_params()` method to retrieve the parameters from the Cell that can be derived.

 ```python
 grad_fn = ops.value_and_grad(forward_fn, None, weights=model.trainable_params())